 As you can see, this technique allows you to achieve a custom finish that looks aged and time-worn.
 If you're not going for an aged, time-worn look, this method probably isn't for you.

 Here's one last shot that gives you a hint of some other changes in my guest room, which I shall finish and reveal soon.
+(Updated: see the complete reveal here!)

 Will I be using this kind of paint on anything else?
 To be honest, I don't know.
 In most ways, I think I'd rather have the ultra-smooth finish of regular latex paint.
 By contrast, people who try Annie Sloan Chalk Paint usually become devotees!
 So far, my favorite method for painting furniture is still spray paint, but of course the spray paint color palette is limited.
 All in all, I'm happy with my foray into the world of homemade "chalk" painting.
-What do you think?

 Important note: After I wrote this post, I learned that the term "CHALK PAINT" is actually a registered trademark of Annie Sloan.
 What I did was to create a matte latex paint product and achieved what I believe to be a lovely finish, although I did not make real "chalk paint."
 I'm certain that Annie Sloan Chalk Paint must be a wonderful product, and I've learned that it is indeed very durable.
 Perhaps some time in the future I'll give the real ASCP a try.
 If I do, I'll be glad to pass along my opinion of its performance; it would be fun to compare it with my homemade chalky mixture.